-At this point the IDT will check to see if there is a more up-to-date version of the logger firmware available on your PC, if so, you will see the message "Update Available".
+At this point the IDT will check to see if there is a more up-todate version of the logger firmware available on your PC, if so, you will see the message "Update Available".
 Click <<Yes>> to update the logger, the process will take approximately 2 minutes, however the logger will be restarted so you may wish to transfer any logged data first, in which case click <<No>>.
 The IDT checks the firmware version each time you read it.

-U Jpdate Available
+The IDT checks the firmw are

+ĺ Update Available 1

-Current FW-138-001 V1.56 Latest FW-138-001 V1.61 Update now?
+Current FW-138-001 V1.56

+Latest FW-138-001 V1.61

+Update now?

+opuate now.

 Yes N o